-As it relates to the charge of criminal use of a communication facility, a violation of 18 Pa.
-C.S.A. §7512(a), in order for the jury to convict Ortega in this case, it must find the following: 1) that Ortega used a communication facility; 2) that Ortega used the communication facility, in this case, a cell phone, to facilitate, that is to bring about, the commission of the crime of possession with intent to deliver heroin and 3) that the crime of possession with intent to deliver.
+it As relates to the charge of criminal use of a communication facility, a violation of 18 Pa.
+C.S.A. §7512(a), in order for the jury to convict Ortega in this case, it must find the following: 1) that Ortega used a communication facility; 2) that Ortega used the communication facility, in this case, a cell phone, to facilitate, that is to bring about, the commission of the crime of possession with intent to deliver heroin and 3) that the crime of possession with intent to deliver, a felony, did in fact occur.